Part 3: Access Reports and Graphs

 4. Click Save.

-Viewing the text document outside of STK
+Viewing the text document outside of the STK application

-1. Open Window's File Explorer.
+1. Open Windows File Explorer.

-2. Browse to your scenario folder (e.g. C:\Users\username\Documents\STK 12\AccessReportsGraphs).
+2. Browse to your scenario folder (e.g. C:\Users\<username>\Documents\STK_ODTK 13\AccessReportsGraphs).

-4. The data is outside of STK, so any property changes to the objects won't be reflected in this report.
-As you can see, the text document is similar to the STK access report format.
+4. As you can see, the text document is similar to the STK Access report format.

 5. Close the text document once you are done.

-6. Close Window's File Explorer.
+6. Close Windows File Explorer.

-7. Return to the access report.
+7. Return to your Access report in the STK application.

 Saving an external .csv file